truenas/documentation/content/References/IPv6.md

 The specific layout of IPv6 addresses can vary depending on its format.
 It has three basic parts: routing prefix, subnet ID, and the interface ID.
-The routing prefix and subnet ID can represent either global or site specific infomation.
+The routing prefix and subnet ID can represent either global or site specific information.
 The interface ID can be manually or automatically configured.

 ## What are the Benefits of IPv6?